Is Baja a safe place for you and your family to minister in?

 This question is surfacing more and more.
 Probably you have heard the news stories, media reports, and advisories regarding travel safety in Mexico, including the Tijuana area.
-I want to address this concern from my perspective as the founder of Baja Christian Ministries (BCM), an organization whose ministry works in Mexico on an ongoing basis.
+At BCM we want to address this concern from the perspective of an organization that works in Mexico on a daily basis.